 - bread sauce, a mixture of bread crumbs, milk, cream, onions and seasonings that really has to be something you grew up with - because it's hardly ever a taste that's acquired.

 Christmas Pudding - The Flaming Finish

-The traditional Christmas pudding in the UK is a bit like a cannonball made of dried fruit,nuts, flour, eggs, suet or butter, spices and loads and loads of alcohol.
+The traditional Christmas pudding in the UK is a bit like a cannonball made of dried fruit, nuts, flour, eggs, shredded suet (a solid beef fat) or a vegetarian version of suet, spices and loads and loads of alcohol.
 It comes to the table sprigged with holly or winter cherries and flaming with brandy.

 Rich and heavy, a little bit of Christmas pudding goes a long way.
 There is nothing quite like it as a base for the variety of accompaniments presented with it - brandy butter, hard sauce, poured custard, white cornstarch sauce and more recently whipped cream or ice cream.